 But the key question is this: how can we enable NHS 'brainwave' to be converted into monetised software?
 The answer is: Design Thinking.

 So, for health organisations, what complex problems can be solved by applying Design Thinking?
 In turn, when we uncover complex problems, how can we solve them around the globe, by converting NHS expertise into useful, affordable digital platforms?
-This is the topic of the everis-IBM Workshop entitled Design Thinking and Exporting NHS Know-How.

 Our Design Thinking method gets to the heart of how the NHS can export its expertise in novel ways to the rest of the world.
 This is all about how a structured approach to Design Thinking can be adopted and sponsored by NHS executives.